rubenschagas/ansibleAutomatedPlaybooks/README.md

 ## OVERVIEW

-The objective of this README.md document file is to provide help on how to run the automated deployment of some Ansible automated playbooks files to create users, databases and tables.
+The objective of this README.md document file is to provide help on how to run the automated deployment, as a Proof of Concept (POC), of some Ansible automated playbooks files to create users, databases and tables.

 A local Postgis dbms server based on Docker is available at the [Postgres](https://github.com/rubenschagas/postgres) project.